 The story continues with a photo montage.
-We will work with your photographer while they take your guest and family shots.
+We will work with your photographer while they take your guest and family photographs.
 Edited to music that you choose this can produce tearful results.
-(Only available with our Gold and Platinum Package)
+(Only available with our Gold and Platinum Packages)

 The speeches are always something to look forward to, we'll capture the speeches with two cameras and two videographers.
 (Only available with our Silver, Gold and Platinum Packages)